patrickDugan04/patrickDugan04/README.md

 👯 In my free time, I like to come up with interesting math projects and proofs that can be found on my website

-🔭 Currently working on a blogpost about repeating sequences and one about an intersction of group theory and Dirichlet Convolutions
+🔭 Working on a blogpost about repeating sequences and one about an intersction of group theory and Dirichlet Convolutions

 ### 🤔 Here are some of my recent blogposts 🤔